Our Approach – The Core Philosophy

 Risk First, Return Second

 In trend following, risk management is everything.
-We:
+Our approach is built on a set of disciplined principles:

 No trade is held without purpose.